Fat Transfer vs Fillers: Which Is Best for You?

 So, how do you know which facial rejuvenation technique is best for you?
-Let’s discuss the difference among these different procedures, as well as facial conditions that they most effectively treat.
+Let’s discuss the differences among these procedures, as well as the facial conditions that they most effectively treat.

 What would you like to improve: Wrinkles or sagging skin?

 You can check the table below for a comparison between facial fat grafting and facial fillers.

 |Facial Problem Targeted||Wrinkles, folds, scars, and warts||Sagging areas|

 |Primary Ingredient||Hyaluronic Acid||Harvested body fat|